serebrov/notes/2013-06-11-amazon-nosql-review.md

     API to retrieve all the objects under the hash key “X”, sort the results by shipment date and then filter out older records.

 It is not possible to add secondary indexes into existing table.

 Existing indexes also can not be changed or deleted.
-This complicates future changes.

 Query results sorting: